Vaishnavrm777/Python-projectzz/Tic-tac-toe/readme.md

-# First run the spot.py file once
-then run the main.py to begin the game
+# Just run the Tictactoe.py to begin the game